suprojs/supro/README.md

 developer's POV:

-* Node.JS 0.10, connect 2.9, ExtJS 4.2
+* Full stack JavaScript: Node.JS 0.10, connect 2.9, ExtJS 4.2
+  - connect 2.9: with many usability enhancements
+  - ExtJS 4.2/GPL: many optimizations and fix patches

 * simple config and robust start/stop scripts
  (on MS Windows via `node-webkit` run `node` w/o CLI, others by sh/init.d)

-* modular (and has minimal set of dependencies)
+* modular (and has minimal set of dependencies):
+  - there are app modules for launching/working with `mongodb` and `lftp`
+  - ExtJS applications can be easily converted/adopted to be app module
+  - stand alone example module and converted/adopted ExtJS applications (in `supro-demo`)

+* distributed use: authentication, authorization, user management module

+* simple local use: without auth*n at all

-* simple localization
+* simple localization: JS in files, per-app module devision

-* rapid development, code-as-you-go for both UI and backend logic;
+* rapid APP and API development, code-as-you-go for both UI and backend logic;
   reloading of UI component (view + controller + l10n) reloads its API handlers

 * only business logic like in VBA/MS Excel (or similar IDEs)